pilaf/webliero-faq/README.md

 Yes.
 If you're the host of a room you can load maps in .lev format from the Admin menu.

-### How can create my own maps or edit existing ones?
+### How can I create my own maps or edit existing ones?

 Check the [pilaf/liero-palettes](https://github.com/pilaf/liero-palettes) GitHub repo, which contains a guide on how to edit Liero maps using available free software.